meiqua/6DPose/README.md

 a threshold.
 For example, if half of the obj is hidden, original holistic match's average response will drop to 50%, while part-based match keeps 100%.

-Currently part-based is finished, but there is a strange bug:
-part-based detector reads original info, then it works just fine?
-We don't even have parts index, so I think the result should be random...